Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 # Wikipedia_Facebook_Chatbot
 This project is a Facebook Messenger Bot which can be used to fetch Wikipedia articles and Featured contents(Article of the day, Image of the day, new, On this day) from Wikipedia.

+You can see the bot in action in this [video](https://youtu.be/fTAFlR1UbQw).

 ## Overview
-This Bot provides the following,
+This Bot provides the following features,
+- Fetch a particular article from Wikipedia
-- Wikipedia articles
+- Suggest a random article from Wikipedia
-- Featured article
+- Wikipedia Featured articles
 - Image of the day
 - News
 - On this day
-- Most read contents
+- Most read contents in Wikipedia

+## How a user can use the bot?
+> **Note:** This chatbot is currently in development phase, So before start using this chatbot, you need to be in the testers list of this bot.
+Just send an E-mail to [balaji030698@gmail.com](balaji030698@gmail.com) with your Facebook profile URL, I will add you to the testers list.
+You will get an invite notification through Facebook.
+After accepting the invitation, You can start using this bot.

+> Once the chatbot is published, Every Facebook user can access it without requesting for the test user access.

+The chatbot is currently deployed in the page https://www.facebook.com/wikipediatestbot.

+- Open the chat window and click on the *GET STARTED* button to start the conversation.
+- You can use the menu present in the chat to send messages quickly.
+- Once you started your conversation, You will be added to bot's subscriber list.
+- The subscribed users will be getting the notification messages with featured contents of Wikipedia such as Article of the day, Image of the day, News and On this day.
+- You can modify your subscriptions using *More -> My Subscriptions* option.

+Sample phrases that the user can use,
+- Send me the image of the day
+- Send me the trending news
+- Can you send me the article about Steve Jobs?
+- Tell me about Bill Gates
+- What are the most read articles in Wikipedia?
+- Unsubscribe me from image of the day

 ## Multi-language support
-This bot is developed to support multiple languages.
+This bot has the capability to support multiple languages.
 Currently, It is trained in English and Tamil.
 We can train the bot in other languages as well in the future.

 The bot will fetch the user's language preference from their phone and Facebook account's language settings option.
 If the user has un-supported language, then English will be used.

 [Wit.ai](https://wit.ai) is used as an NLP agent to handle user's messages.
-To train our bot in more languages we need to train the Wit.ai models and add the access tokens in .env file.
+To train our bot in more languages, we need to train the Wit.ai models and add the access tokens in .env file.

+# For developers

-## Requirements
+## Requirements to deploy this chatbot
 - Ruby
 - MySQL Database
-- Online hosting server (AWS, Heroku, Google Cloud or any other hosting server)
+- Online hosting server
 - Wit Project (For Natural Language Processing)

-## Getting Started
+## Getting started
 First, you'll need to fork and clone this repo

 Open Terminal.
 Change the current working directory to the location where you want the cloned directory to be created.